entelect-incubator/.NET/Phase 2/Step 3/README.md

 Right-Click on you Pezza.Api project -> Debug.

-CHnage Launch Browser to Open "swagger"
+Change Launch Browser to Open "swagger"

 ![](Assets/2020-11-25-00-39-15.png)